MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 This is an annotation indicating to the Forge Mod Loader that the class is a Mod entry point.
 It contains various metadata about the mod.
 It also designates the class that will receive `@EventHandler` events.
 More information can be found at...
 (Coming Soon)

 All components of @Mod() are written inside the parantheses and chained together.
-There's only ever a single @Mod in your entire mod, sitting on top of your entry class.
+There's typically only one @Mod in your mod as a whole, sitting on top of your entry class.

 Components:

 `modid` [Required]
 This identifies your mod uniquely to Forge and should probably be the first thing you enter.
 It's only used internally, but can be seen by users who dig around.
-Other mods also require this ID if they want to find each other.
-(APIs for example.)
+Other mods also require this ID if they want to find each other (APIs for example).
-If you want to know more about annotations in general you can check out [Oracle](https://docs.oracle.com/javase/tutorial/java/annotations/index.html)'s docs on it.
+If you want to know more about annotations in general you can check out [Oracle's docs](https://docs.oracle.com/javase/tutorial/java/annotations/index.html) on it.

-Example: @Mod(modid="examplemod")
+Example: `@Mod(modid="examplemod")`

 `name` [Required]
 This is the public name of your mod, as the user sees it.

-Example: @Mod(modid="examplemod", name="Mad Mod For Kool Kids")
+Example: `@Mod(modid="examplemod", name="Mad Mod For Kool Kids")`

 `version` [Required]
 This is the version of your mod and gets both publically displayed and internally used to detect version mismatches.
 You can write pretty much whatever in here, but it's generally a good idea to have some sort of structure.
 Even if it's something as simple as a single number that increases every time you update your mod.
-Some more info about that can be found on the [left-hand menu](https://mcforge.readthedocs.io/en/latest/conventions/versioning/).
+Some more info about that can be found in the article about [versioning](https://mcforge.readthedocs.io/en/latest/conventions/versioning/).

-Example: @Mod(modid="examplemod", name="Mad Mod For Kool Kids" version="1.radical")
+Example: `@Mod(modid="examplemod", name="Mad Mod For Kool Kids" version="1.radical")`

 `acceptableRemoteVersions` [Optional]
 This lets Forge know what Client-side versions your mod is ok with.
 The wildcard * (a star) means that your mod is fine with ANY version on the other end, even nothing at all.
 You can use this for Server-side only mods.